kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 Never one to be pig-headed, Sol agreed.

 Somewhat diffidently, I took up his challenge, complete with its stipulations.
-This blog was born after much cogitation, and is really my first attempt at presenting and exemplifying fundamental definitions, usually taught in elementary school^[I usually find it easier to explain concepts to students in middle school and beyond. rather than to elementary school students.].
+This blog was born after much cogitation, and is really my first attempt at presenting and exemplifying fundamental definitions, usually taught in elementary school.^[I usually find it easier to explain concepts to students in middle school and beyond, rather than to elementary school students.]
 Any reader who still finds it conceptually muddy or murky is cordially invited to [write to me](mailto:feedback.swanlotus@gmail.com).

 I have borrowed liberally from material contained in my book-manuscript [_Secrets of Academic Success_](https://swanlotus.netlify.app/sas-manuscript/SAS-partial.pdf), henceforth referred to as _SAS_.
 Perhaps the earnest student will be inspired to look for clarification there as well. \emojifont :wink:  \normalfont